Protection from violence

-We ensure that staff and associates are clear on what steps to take when concerns arise and that the organisation can respond effectively to these concerns.
+We ensure that staff and associates are clear on what steps to take where concerns arise and that the organisation can respond effectively to these concerns.

-We include safeguarding in risk management to ensure that risks are identified and appropriate controls put in place.
+We include safeguarding (and PSHEA) in risk management so ensuring that risks are identified and appropriate controls put in place.

-We ensure that managers and designated safeguarding focal point staff are aware of their responsibilities for creating safe environments for children and programme participants, implementing the policy and ensuring that risk management measures are operating effectively and are clearly defined.
+We ensure that managers and designated safeguarding and PSHEA focal point staff are aware of their responsibilities for creating safe, respectful and inclusive environments, implementing the policy and ensuring safeguarding (and PSHEA) measures in place are operating effectively are clearly defined.

 The boards of Plan International are ultimately accountable for the safeguarding policy.
 The prime responsibility for the implementation of the policy lies with the director of each office.
-Managers have very clear responsibilities for making sure that safeguarding measures are in place and operating effectively.
-Each country also has a lead safeguarding policy focal point who coordinates the implementation of the policy.
+Managers have very clear responsibilities for making sure that safeguarding and PSHEA measures are in place and operating effectively.
+Each country also has a lead safeguarding and PSHEA focal point who coordinates the implementation of the policy.

 We have standards in place to embed and implement safeguarding.
 This is one of the most important tools for creating a safe organisation.
 These standards: